mithunmohan912/Omni-Platform/client-infrastructure/src/ocInfra/README.md

 #### 2.3 Table metamodel properties
 Depending on the property type, its metadata definition can be slightly different.
 These are the common attributes:

 * __id__: Name of the backend property that will be displayed.
-In some cases, this property can be an array of names (i.e: multilabels).
+In some cases, this property can be an array of names.
 * __label_header__: Text or key in the i18n file representing the column header to use when there is not a header section specified for the table.
 * __align__: the align property value for the table column.
 * __width__: the width property value for the table column.
 * __type__: Text used to indicate the type of cell that will have to be displayed.
-The possible values are as follows:
+Some possible values are explained in the folowing sections.

 ##### 2.3.1 Table label

-Label type used to display the value of the property specified in the *id* attribute.
+Label type used to display the value of the property specified in the *id* attribute that could be an array of ids.
+It would be also posible to specify an attribute *format*, for example 'dd/MM/YYYY' for a date.

 Example: